Thanks to everyone who brought up these questions. Sharing frequently asked questions and their answers below.

 I would like to share this campaign with my network.
 Can you provide some material that I can use?

 Yes definitely.
-You can find campaign posters and more here: https://waic.in/driveregistrations/ We will keep adding material on a weekly basis, including videos.
+You can find campaign videos and posters here: https://waic.in/driveregistrations/

 What am I expected to do before 14th November 2018?

 Please register for the campaign so we can send you direct updates and next steps.
 Also, please spread the word about the campaign to make others aware and urge them to register.
 The more people we can reach out to, the louder our voice on 14th Nov 2018.

 What am I expected to do on 14th November 2018?

 Send messages to government bodies using these instructions: https://waic.in/raiseyourvoice/

 Additionally, on 14th November 2018, wear yellow to indicate you have raised your voice, and make you Facebook, Twitter, and Whatsapp DP bright yellow.